An Invitation to Join the

 By Teresa Belgin

-July 29, 2014 – The success of Programs of All-Inclusive Care for the Elderly (PACE®) in the United States has generated international interest and even replication in some countries.
+The success of PACE in the United States has generated international interest and even replication in some countries.

 In Singapore, with the collaboration of PACE founder Mary-Louise Ansak, the Agency for Integrated Care developed the Singapore Programme for Integrated Care for the Elderly (SPICE), an adaptation of PACE.
 SPICE provides person-centered care via an interdisciplinary team, much like PACE.
 Canada, Nigeria, Taiwan and other countries also have expressed interest in learning more about the model of care and payment mechanisms behind PACE to develop similar long-term care options for the frail elderly population.